mgilroy2626/mgilroy2626.github.io/ourmission.md

 # Our Values:

-#### At LANY Prep, we partner with exceptional International schools that want what is best for their students.
-Our staff of American, graduate degree holding educators provide the tools needed to help scholars reach new heights as they work towards studying abroad in America.
+#### At LANY Prep, we partner with International schools across the globe to provide personalized consulting and tutoring services for students that wish to attend University in the United States.
+Our staff of American, graduate degree holding educators provide the tools needed to help scholars reach new heights in their academic career.

 ///

 #### We recognize the level of dedication and work *needed* to succeed in our globalized and competitive world.
-It is imperative that students gain proper guidance on this journey, so that they don't get left behind.
+It is imperative that students gain proper guidance throughout this journey, so that they do not get left behind.
 We believe that talented and hard working students can succeed in this hyper-competitive time, no matter where they come from.

 ///